maxpyne1981/basic_algorithms/read/solution_hints.md

 # Solution hints

+### string
+- reverse a string without using string functions: push it to a stack, pop and print,

 ### binary search tree
 - validate: recurse(node, min, max), check if value is within min and max, then recurse recurse(left, min, val) + recurse(right, val, max);